The Qworum script, specification version 1

 3.6. fault

 In computer programming, exceptions are used for disrupting the normal course of execution, because an exceptional event has occurred which prevents the program to proceed as intended.
+Exceptions are called "faults" in Qworum parlance.

-fault has one optional attribute:
+The fault instruction has one optional attribute:

-<fault type='* payment cancelled' />
+<fault type='payment cancelled' />

-3.6.1: A fault
+Figure 3.6.1: A fault.

 3.6.1.
 Fault types